edward-stuart-johnson/data-analytics-power-bi-report/README.md

 ### Customer Detail Page

 I disabled the cross-filtering effect of the Top 20 Customers table on the other visuals.
-I prevented the Total Customers by Product Donut Chart from affecting the Customers line graph.
+I prevented the Total Customers by Product Column Chart from affecting the Customers line graph.
 I enabled the cross-filtering effect of the Total Customers by Country donut chart on the Total Customers by Product donut chart.

 ### Product Detail Page